ShogunPanda/cronometro/README.md

 - `test`: The function containing the test to run.
 If omitted, the test will be a no-op.
 - `before`: A setup function to execute before starting test iteration.
 - `after`: A cleanup function to execute after all test iteration have been run.
+- `skip`: If a test should be skipped.

 Each of the `test` functions above can be either a function, a function accepting a Node style callback or a function returning a promise (hence also async functions).